Ekrin Athletics B37 Massage Gun Review: The Best Budget Theragun Alternative I've Tested

 The Ekrin B37 is the massage gun I'd recommend to my brother.
 It's not the most powerful, it doesn't have a screen or an app, and the charging port is dated.
 But it nails the fundamentals: it's quiet, the battery actually lasts, it feels solid in the hand, and Ekrin will replace it for free if it ever breaks.
 That last part matters more than spec sheets.

-If you're upgrading from a cheap Amazon gun, you'll notice the difference immediately.
+If you're upgrading , you'll notice the difference immediately.
 If you're cross-shopping with a Theragun, the B37 saves you $170 and gives up surprisingly little.
 At sale prices under $200, it's the easy winner in its category.

 Check Price on Amazon for the Theragun Elite if you want the premium alternative.